afitzek/hasura-metric-adapter/README.md

     This truncates the log file, to not count metrics on container restarts, starts the graphql-engine and pipes the stdout to stdout and the file `/tmp/log/stdout.log`.
 - `HASURA_GRAPHQL_ENABLED_LOG_TYPES` includes `http-log`, `webhook-log` and `query-log`.
 - The metric adapter is set up to listen on port `9999` and read the log from the shared volume `/tmp/log/stdout.log`.

+# Troubleshooting

+- Event Log errors:
+    If you see constant errors that the `event_log` is not existing, than you probably don't use events.
+Hasura might only create the `event_log` table when needed, in this case disable the appropriate collector.
+For example `EXCLUDE_COLLECTORS=event-triggers`